exercism/website-copy/analyzer-comments/crystal/two-fer/string_concatenation.md

 # string concatenation

-String concatenation is perfectly valid within Ruby, but a more common way to compose a string is with [string interpolation](http://ruby-for-beginners.rubymonstas.org/bonus/string_interpolation.html).
+String concatenation is perfectly valid within Ruby, but a more common way to compose a string is with [string interpolation][interpolation].
 For example:

 ```crystal
 # Rather than: